rar0n/rarons-TTS-Reader/README.md

   for faster lookahead — but most local TTS servers serialize generation on the GPU anyway, so this usually isn't a bottleneck.

+Btw: At least partly the reason KoboldCpp stopped rendering voice, is probably due to me not knowing how to use the KoboldCpp properly, like setting enough context memory.

+Still - I doubt **very much** it could do 40+ minutes (tested with this app) to a few hours (not tested yet but I see no reason why it shouldn't work).

+At least this way that shouldn't be a concern almost regardless of lenght I think.
+At least not within your system's memory capacity to store audio samples.
+Rouglyish 350 MB / hour, about half on disk as wav, even less as mp3.

 ## Known Issues